 We are also excited to pursue this work as a region.
-So many of the issues that intersect with climate change play out across existing boundaries, from drought, heat, and wildfire to sea level rise, flooding and storms; from transportation systems to workforce and housing markets.
-Working at the regional level can be challenging, with vexing variations in the scale of the issues and jurisdictional boundaries that compel us to look for new ways to collaborate.
-Yet this regional focus also highlights the Central Coast's greatest asset in building resilience - diversity of people, cultures, economy, and geography.
+So many of the issues that intersect with climate change play out across existing boundaries, from drought, heat, and wildfire to sea level rise, flooding and storms; to transportation systems to workforce to housing markets.
+Working at the regional scale can be challenging, with vexing variations in the scale of the issues and jurisdictional boundaries that compel us to look for new ways to collaborate.
+Yet it is also the regional character of 4C that gives us the diversity of people, cultures, economy, and geography that are our greatest asset in building resilience.